HeliosLive/weather-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.

+## Demo

+In order to make this app user friendly and eye appealing a few images have been used.
+If you find it slow please forgive us :)
+[Demo](https://europe-weather-app.herokuapp.com/) is running on heroku right now.
+It is a free account thus, after 30min inactiveness it goes to sleep.
+Please wait for initial run.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.